 FACTORS RELATED TO OBSESSIVE LOVE DISORDER :

-– the sufferer experienced lack of nurturing and attention when young
+– the sufferer experienced a lack of nurturing and attention when young and is seeking the unconditional love s/he did not receive as a child

 – the sufferer feels profound inner emotional pain